2 Days in Sofia

 Our Gateway to the Balkans

-Sitting in Malta, looking at flights to the Balkans, a Wizz Air flight to Sofia popped up and it seemed to be the perfect gateway.
+Sitting in Malta, looking at flights to the Balkans, a Wizz Air flight to Sofia popped up, and it seemed like the perfect gateway to the Balkans.

 With fourteen countries to go and the clock ticking in our quest to travel to 50 countries in 50 months, we were planning to visit six Balkan countries in about a month.